MDL0008 - ORIGAMI - TRADITIONAL MASU OR SQUARE BOX

 Step 12

-Turn your model 180 degrees so the only remaining flap is at the top and repeat the previous step.
+Turn your model 180 degrees so the only remaining flap is now furthest away from you and repeat the previous step, forming the last side of the box.

 If all went well, marvel at your very own masu box!